codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * The complementary prior (everything above h0, computed top-down to v1) cancels the explaining away and makes inference very simple.
   * Inference in the directed net is exactly equivalent to letting an RBM settle to equilibrium starting at the data.
   * We can do inference for each layer and get an unbiased sample at each layer simply by multiplying v0 by W'.
 Then once we've computed the binary state of h0, we multiply that by W, put that through the logistic sigmoid and sample, and that will give us a binary state for v1, and so on, all the way up.
   * So just *generate* from this model is equivalent to running the alternating Markov chain of a RBM to equilibrium.
-Performing *inference* in this model is exactly the same process in the opposite direction.
+Performing *inference* (recall: "infer the states of the unobserved variables") in this model is exactly the same process in the opposite direction.
 This is a very special SBN in which inference (bottom-up) is as easy as generation (top-down b/c data is at the bottom--i.e. we work top down to generate data).
   * The learning rule for a sigmoid belief net is:
     * Δw_ij ∝ s_j(s_i − p_i) ... where j's are from hidden states and i's from visible
     * s_i^1 is an unbiased sample from p_i^0